Andynoid/StudyMethod/Notes on Getting from College to Career.md

 2. No strategy would let you find your succsess.

 # Chapter 1
-- [ ] Start Early.
+1. Start Early.
 From wherever you are.
+2. Know the numbers.
+In US: a graduate

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDA2MzYwMjUsNzg2NTUwNTc2XX0=
+eyJoaXN0b3J5IjpbNDQzOTg3NDYyLDc4NjU1MDU3Nl19
 -->